What Are Commodity Exchanges?

 Electronic trading has several advantages over pit trading:

-With electronic trading, the trader can see the market quote, size and last trades on a screen.
+- Transparency – With electronic trading, the trader can see the market quote, size, and last trades on a screen.

-Although pit trading is increasingly being replaced with electronic trading in most commodities exchanges across the globe, there are still some places such as the London Metals Exchange (LME) where pit trading remains.
-However, as of the writing of this piece, the future of pit trading at the LME remains in doubt).
+Although pit trading is increasingly being replaced with electronic trading in most commodities exchanges across the globe, there are still some places such as the London Metals Exchange (LME)'s “Ring” where pit trading remains.

 Advocates for pit trading note may its advantages over electronic trading in certain cases: